Best Disc Golf Discs For Intermediate Players

 Best Seller

-One of the best selling online single discs we could find.
-For average power throwers, the Insanity will be remarkably straight, while high power throwers can execute precise flip and turnover lines with ease.
-Whether you’re looking for that sweet-spot worn disc flight, or you’re looking to achieve bigger Inertia lines with less power, give Insanity a shot.
+- AXIOM INSANITY – Whether you’re looking for that sweet-spot worn disc flight, or you’re looking to achieve bigger Inertia lines with less power, give the Axiom Insanity a shot.

 Low Price Disc